iterative/dvc.org/content/blog/2021-07-13-hyperparam-tuning.md

 from training our model.
 They are used to _create_ the model we train with.
 Optimizing these values means running training steps for different kinds of models to see how accurate the results are.
-We can get the best model from iterating through different hyperparameters values and seeing how they effect our accuracy.
+We can get the best model from iterating through different hyperparameter values and seeing how they effect our accuracy.

 That's why we do hyperparameter tuning.
 There are a couple common methods that we'll do some code examples with: grid search and random search.